 Ensuring optimal nutrition during pregnancy is one of the best gifts you can give your baby.
 Doctors warn of the foods to avoid (cold cuts, excess caffeine, soft cheeses, alcohol, etc.) but few give detailed advice on what optimal pregnancy nutrition should look like.
 Pregnancy is that wonderful time when everyone offers unwanted advice and your body changes in ways you didn’t know possible.
-Since I’m now in the third trimester of pregnancy myself, and starting to really “feel” pregnant I am focusing on what I should be putting in my body so I can nourish my baby.
-So lets narrow a few things down on what you should be concentrating on during your pregnancy.
+I am going to narrow down a few things on what you should be concentrating on during your pregnancy.
 Ideally the best time to begin a healthy pregnancy regimen is before you conceive.
 Having a strong nutritional system in place not only increases your odds of healthy conception, but will also help your body handle the transitions of early pregnancy without all the discomfort.

 Fats: This is often the biggest hurdle for many women, but consuming adequate fats is absolutely vital to baby’s organ and brain development.
-Women should focus on healthy sources like meat (including red meat), butter or ghee, avocados, eggs and especially egg yolks, olive/oil, coconut/oil, nuts, limited dairy, etc.
+Women should focus on healthy sources like meat (including red meat, preferably grass fed.), grass fed butter or ghee, avocados, eggs (especially egg yolks), olive/oil, coconut/oil, nuts, etc.

 Vegetables and Fruits: Vegetables and fruits have a variety of vitamins, minerals and fiber that are helpful during pregnancy.
 Eating a varied diet including a lot of green leafy vegetables can also help raise Vitamin K levels.